osrf/uctf/doc/run_cloud/readme.md

 ```
 Note that, if there is a newer package available, it will take quite some time to download and install, due to its size.
 Please be patient.

-## Check out your tactics code
+### Check out your tactics code
 With your VPN connected, ssh to your payload machine and fetch your tactics code, e.g.:
 ```console
 git clone https://gitlab.nps.edu/myfork/scrimmage-templates
 ```

-## Spawn vehicle(s)
+### Spawn vehicle(s)
+With your VPN connected, ssh to your payload machine and start running vehicles
-We're assuming that your tactic repo is checked out to `$HOME/scrimmage-templates`, with your tactics modules sitting inside there, in `plugins/autonomy/python`.
-In the examples below, we're assuming that the tactic that you want to run is in a class called `MyClass` that is implemented in a file called `mymodule.py` (which, for completeness, is located at `$HOME/scrimmage-templates/plugins/autonomy/python/mymodule.py`).
+with your tactics.
+We're assuming that your tactic repo is checked out to
+`$HOME/scrimmage-templates`, with your tactics modules sitting inside there, in
+`plugins/autonomy/python`.
+In the examples below, we're assuming that the
+tactic that you want to run is in a class called `MyClass` that is implemented
+in a file called `mymodule.py` (which, for completeness, is located at
+`$HOME/scrimmage-templates/plugins/autonomy/python/mymodule.py`).

-### Blue team
+#### Blue team
 To spawn a blue plane from the blue Payload machine:
 ```console
 export INSTALL_SPACE=/opt/sasc